asamy/ksm/README.md

 Hopefully didn't miss something important, but these are definitely the mains.

-As an extra task, you can also provide cross-compilation for Makefile.
+## Porting to processors that do not support #VE, vmfunc, etc.

+It can be easily done since #VE is mainly not required, the only issue is VMFUNC which can be emulated using a VMCALL and calling `ept_switch_root_p` will satisfy.

+As this degrades performance, it's not implemented, but feel free to do so and submit a patch.

 ## Contributions

-Contributions are really appreciated and can be provided by one of the following:
+Contributions are really appreciated and can be submitted by one of the following:

 - Patches (e-mail)
 - Github pull requests
 - git request-pull

+It'd be appreciated if you use a separate branch for your submissions (other than master, that is).

 ## TODO / In consideration